kzero-xyz/kzero-grant-docs/m4-docker-tutorial.md

 ### 4.3 Start the Example Application

-From the kzero-wallet root directory, start the example application on port 5175:
+From the kzero-wallet root directory, start the example application on port 5175 in one terminal window:

 ```bash
 pnpm dev:example --port 5175
 ```

-This will start the example application that demonstrates KZero integration.
 Keep this terminal window open and running.
+The example application demonstrates KZero integration and serves as the main user interface.

 ### 4.4 Start the Wallet Application